rw-a/valentines-day/README.md

 2. Go to [admin](https://statehigh.pythonanywhere.com/admin/ticketing/sortticketsrequest/) and create a TicketSortRequest object (with the settings you want).
 3. The website will automatically pick the optimal period for each ticket to be delivered in, and will distribute the tickets to each delivery group (i.e. the groups of serenaders and prefects who hand out the roses/chocolates).
 4. You should be redirected to page listing all the delivery groups.
+  - Recommended: this page shows you how many tickets have been assigned to each group.
+Usually, the serenading groups will have significantly more tickets than the non-serenading groups.
+You can delete the SortTicketRequest and make a new one with different settings to better suit how you want the tickets to be distributed.
+You may have to do this several times.
 5. Here you generate the PDF for each group.
-6. Download the PDFs for each group and print them all out (IMPORTANT: make sure to print double-sided flipped along the **horizontal** edge).
-7. Cut them out and assign them to the corresponding delivery group (Recommended: when cutting out the tickets, cut along the long vertical line in the middle first, then the smaller horizontal ones so that the order is maintained).

-Warning: Since each PDF is very large (10-30MB), generating them all at once may exceed your storage quota.
+  - Warning: The PDFs can get very large (up to ~30MB each), so generating them all at once may exceed your storage quota.
 You can generate a few, print them, then delete them, then repeat for another few.
 To delete a PDF, go to the [delivery group admin page](https://statehigh.pythonanywhere.com/admin/ticketing/deliverygroup/).
 Select the group(s) whose PDF you would like to delete, and select the dropdown *Action* which has the *Go* button next to it.
 Select *Undo printing of...* and press the *Go* button.
 To check your storage quota, visit the [pythonanywhere dashboard](https://www.pythonanywhere.com/user/statehigh/).
+6. Download the PDFs for each group and print them all out
+  - **Important**: make sure to print double-sided flipped along the **horizontal** edge.
+  - Recommended: print out only a few pages first to test whether your printer correctly aligns the front and back when printing double sided.
+7. Cut them out and assign them to the corresponding delivery group (Recommended: when cutting out the tickets, cut along the long vertical line in the middle first, then the smaller horizontal ones so that the order is maintained).

 ### Step 5: Valentine's Day has arrived!
 Now it's time to deliver the tickets!
 Here are some things to know: